CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 import { FrameMsg, StdLua, TxCode, RxMeteringData } from 'frame-msg';
 import frameApp from './lua/metering_data_frame_app.lua?raw';

+/**
-// Request a sequence of light metering updates from Frame's camera and print them to the console export async function run() {
+ * Demonstrates requesting and displaying a sequence of light metering updates from Frame's camera.
+ * This example involves:
+ * - Sending `TxCode` messages to the Frame device to trigger light metering updates.
+ * - Using `RxMeteringData` to receive the metering data, which includes spot and matrix RGB values.
+ * - Displaying the received metering data (spot R,G,B and matrix R,G,B) on the webpage.
+ * - Printing the raw metering data objects to the console.
+ */
+export async function run() {
   const frame = new FrameMsg();